Shepard Kollock: Early life

-Professional
+Career

 He went to Philadelphia to learn the printing trade from William Goddard, editor of the Pennsylvania Chronicle.
 He remained in Philadelphia until he was twenty.
 Because of failing health, he then went to Saint Christopher in the West Indies, where he carried on the business of printing.

 When he heard of the revolutionary Battle of Lexington, he returned to the colony of New Jersey.
 He received a commission as Second Lieutenant in the Flying Camp in New Jersey, and in January 1777, was made First Lieutenant in the company of Colonel Niell of the Continental Artillery Regiment.
 He was at the battles of Trenton, Fort Lee, Short Hills, and other engagements.

 He resigned his commission in 1779 and, at the insistence of the Continental Congress, established the New Jersey Journal, in the village of Chatham.
 The New Jersey Journal became the third newspaper that started publication in New Jersey.

 His New Jersey Journal became a catalyst in the revolution.
 News of events came directly to the editor from the headquarters of George Washington in nearby Morristown.
 His publication boosted the morale of the troops and their families.
 He also conducted lively debates about the efforts for independence with both those who opposed and those who supported the cause he championed.

 During the evacuation of New York in 1783, he moved his press to that city and established the New York Gazetteer, published first weekly and then three times a week.
 He also founded a paper in New Brunswick, New Jersey.

 In 1787, he relocated and established his last publication location in Elizabethtown and adopted the name of the new location into his original newspaper title.
 He remained its owner and editor until 1818, when he sold his printing establishment.
 The Elizabeth Daily Journal, which had advocated for presidents Thomas Jefferson, James Madison, and James Monroe while Kollock was its owner and editor, ceased publication on Friday, January 3, 1992.
 This was 212 years after its original start.
 At that time it was the fourth oldest newspaper published continuously in what now is the United States and the oldest newspaper published in New Jersey.

 By 1808, he was publishing the Journal of the Proceedings and Minutes of Joint Meetings of the New Jersey Legislative Council.

 He also was a judge of the Court of Common Pleas in New Jersey for thirty-five years.
 At different times, he held all of the more important governmental offices in Elizabethtown, including alderman.
 He was appointed aide-de-camp for New Jersey Governor Joseph Bloomfield, and was re-appointed by his successor Aaron Ogden.

 After he sold his printing establishment, under President Monroe, he was appointed as Postmaster of Elizabethtown, which office he held until his retirement in 1829.
 He was admitted as an original member of The Society of the Cincinnati in the state of New Jersey after it was established in 1783.

 Kollock published several books in Chatham: